Life lessons through gardening

 Paramount School Farm

-The 1.5-acre Paramount School Farm has:
+The 1.5-acre Paramount School Farm on the Brookside campus has:

 over 2,500 square feet of no-till raised garden beds

 a native pollinator garden